Almost all major roadways and highways are divided into lanes. These lanes have lines on the road surface that indicate:

 You’re inside your vehicle and the outside rearview mirrors will show you the traffic that is behind your vehicle.
 They will not:

 • Show you everything to the sides of your vehicle.

 • Show you what is immediately beside you.

 • Show you what is slightly behind you in the lane next to you.

 In every car, there are external and internal mirrors that allow you to see what is happening on the road behind you.
 However, these do not let you see everything that is going on behind you.
-These areas you can’t see are your blindspots.
+The areas you can’t see are your blind spots.

 To properly do a shoulder check, quickly glance back over your shoulder through the rear side windows in the direction you intend to move.
 This helps you to see the area you will not be able to see in your mirrors.

 Always turn around to check your blind spots and check your mirrors (all your mirrors) when changing lanes.